luizvilasboas/luizvilasboas.github.io/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

-Don't forget to give the project a star\!
-Thanks again\!
+Don't forget to give the project a star!
+Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)